justinpbarnett/unity-mcp/README.md

 ## Usage ▶️

-1. **Open your Unity Project.** The MCP For Unity package should connect automatically.
-Check status via Window > MCP For Unity.
+1. **Open your Unity Project.** The MCP for Unity package should connect automatically.
+Check status via Window > MCP for Unity.

 2. **Start your MCP Client** (Claude, Cursor, etc.).
-It should automatically launch the MCP For Unity Server (Python) using the configuration from Installation Step 2.
+It should automatically launch the MCP for Unity Server (Python) using the configuration from Installation Step 2.

 3. **Interact!** Unity tools should now be available in your MCP Client.